-The application of April 2022 long term (student visa) is now open.
+The application of January 2023 long term (student visa) is now open.
 We close the application when it reach capacity.